Nurturing Mental Well-being in Adolescents this time

 5. Depression :

 • People commonly feel a sense of sadness.
 Snatches of this emotion are transient, as a rule.
 People who suffer from long-lasting deep sadness might have a mood disorder diagnosis of depressive disorder.
-Depressive disorder, also known clinically as depression, represents a severe medical condition which impacts life behaviors, emotional states and control systems related to food consumption and rest patterns.
+Depressive disorder also referred to clinically as depression amounts to a serious health condition that affects behavior and life patterns, emotional well-being and control mechanisms to food intake and rest.

 6. Suicidal tendency & Self-harm: